metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to be used by the Pods.
 - `sidecar_containers` (Attributes List) SidecarContainers to be used in the Pod. (see [below for nested schema](#nestedatt--spec--sidecar_containers))
 - `storage` (Attributes) Storage defines the storage options to be used for provisioning the PVCs mounted by MariaDB. (see [below for nested schema](#nestedatt--spec--storage))
+- `suspend` (Boolean) Suspend defines whether the MariaDB reconciliation loop is enabled.
+This can be useful for maintenance, as disabling the reconciliation loop prevents the operator from interfering with user operations during maintenance activities.
+- `time_zone` (String) TimeZone sets the default timezone.
+If not provided, it defaults to SYSTEM and the timezone data is not loaded.
 - `tolerations` (Attributes List) Tolerations to be used in the Pod. (see [below for nested schema](#nestedatt--spec--tolerations))
 - `topology_spread_constraints` (Attributes List) TopologySpreadConstraints to be used in the Pod. (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `update_strategy` (Attributes) UpdateStrategy defines how a MariaDB resource is updated. (see [below for nested schema](#nestedatt--spec--update_strategy))